nghianguyen7171/nghianguyen7171.github.io/_projects/hospital_rrs_project.md

 ### 1.1 The Challenge of In-Hospital Deterioration

-In-hospital clinical deterioration represents a critical threat to patient safety, with cardiac arrests and unexpected ICU transfers occurring in 1.5-3% of all hospital admissions {% cite nguyen2021deep --file papers %}.
+In-hospital clinical deterioration represents a critical threat to patient safety, with cardiac arrests and unexpected ICU transfers occurring in 1.5-3% of all hospital admissions {% cite nguyen2021deep %}.
 Despite the implementation of Rapid Response Systems (RRS) in hospitals worldwide, traditional Early Warning Systems (EWS) suffer from:

 - **Limited prediction horizon** (typically < 2 hours before critical events)
 - **High false-positive rates** (>85% in some implementations)